• Skip to primary navigation

 • When shaping the meatballs, wet your palm with a bit of water to avoid the meatballs sticking to your hand.

-This scrumptious baked meatballs with vegetables in tomato sauce are typically served with some rice dishes such as Bulgur Pilavi (Turkish Bulgur Pilaf), Turkish Rice (Sehriyeli Pilav), or Turkish Bulgur Pilaf With Lentils.
+These scrumptious baked Turkish meatballs with vegetables in tomato sauce are typically served with some rice dishes such as Bulgur Pilavi (Turkish Bulgur Pilaf), Turkish Rice (Sehriyeli Pilav), or Turkish Bulgur Pilaf With Lentils.

-I sometimes add a bowl of Lebanese Fattoush Salad, Turkish Shepherd Salad (Coban Salatasi), or Cacik (Turkish Yoghurt With Cucumbers) on the side.
+I sometimes add a bowl of Lebanese Fattoush Salad, Turkish Shepherd Salad (Coban Salatasi), or Cacik (Turkish Yoghurt With Cucumbers) on the side for a more substantial meal.

 Recipe FAQs